 Walter Hill, the director behind some of the best genre movies of the 70s and 80s, including The Warriors and Southern Comfort, hasn't given us a film since the misguided 2016 crime-thriller The Assignment.
 Now he returns with a Sergio Leone-inspired western riff that is content to bask in the tropes and traditions of that filmmaker's great works, casting Christoph Waltz – no stranger to the western himself – as a stoic gunslinger caught up in a complicated kidnapping plot gone array.

-Of course, Leone pastiches are commonplace (though this one is actually dedicated to western director Budd Boetticher) and can be done well, even when they're just surface level evocations.
-But Hill's movie lacks a basic level of craft and focus; every take looks like it was the first one to be captured (possible, given the tiny budget), while the combination of amateurish camerawork, digital photography and cheap production design makes it hard to get past the fact we're watching actors standing on sets.
+Of course, Leone pastiches are commonplace (though this one is actually dedicated to western director Budd Boetticher) and make for fertile ground, even when they're just surface level evocations.
+But Hill's movie lacks a basic level of craft and focus needed to immerse us in its scenario; every take looks like it was the first one to be captured (possible, given the tiny budget), while the combination of amateurish camerawork, digital photography and cheap production design makes it hard to get past the fact we're watching actors standing on cheap sets.